JeanyDeVries/progressive-web-apps-2122/README.md

 ```
 $ cd web-app-from-scratch-2122
 ```

+When you have cloned the repo, it will not work yet.
+We need to install some packages:
+  1. Install node.js
+  2. Write in the terminal npm install express
+  3. Also install dotenv, nodefetch, nodemon and ejs this way.
+  4. To start the server, write in the terminal npm start.

 ## Server setup <a name="Server">
 To begin the trandformation from client side to server side, I first needed to install some packages.
 The first thing needed was Node.js, thankfully I used this before so I already had it installed.
 Secondly I needed express.js.
 I installed it using the npm package manager via the terminal.
 The packagemanager then looks like this: